ReactUnity/core/docs/src/content/learn/ui-backends.md

 ]
 ```

-`ugui` backend can be used by adding `ReactUnityUGUI` component to a GameObject and configuring it via inspector.
-Similarly, `uitoolkit` backend can be used by adding `ReactUnityUIDocument` to a GameObject.
+`ugui` backend can be used by adding `ReactRendererUGUI` component to a GameObject and configuring it via inspector.
+Similarly, `uitoolkit` backend can be used by adding `ReactRendererUIToolkit` to a GameObject.

 In order to use the `editor` backend, you must extend a class from either `ReactWindow`, `ReactInspector` or `ReactProperty`, and then implement its `GetScript` method to load the React script